Comb-Based Decimation Filters for ΣΔ A/D Converters: Novel Schemes and Comparisons

 IEEE Transactions on Signal Processing

 Laddomada, Massimiliano, "Comb-Based Decimation Filters for ΣΔ A/D Converters: Novel Schemes and Comparisons" (2007).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 179.